 If you admit to yourself that you hate your job, that you’re stifled in your relationships, that you aren’t honoring your experience or intuition or desires, that you were really hurt and have never said anything, that you love in a certain way and not in another, that you can’t conform to your community’s way any longer, or that you just need to say something loudly for the whole world to hear—it’s exhilarating and painful all at once.

-This process might be sudden or gradual, but most of us have what we’d call a moment of clarity—a burst of awareness.
+Whether sudden or long and drawn out, most of us have had what we would call a moment of clarity—a burst of awareness.

 The burst is like an explosion in the side of a mountain.
 The mountain has been there for as long as you can remember.
 It’s part of the landscape of your life.
 And it was supposed to be unmovable.
 Now, a bomb has gone off and blown a hole in the side.